schjndler/schjndler/README.md

-- 🔭 I’m a software engineer focusing on the frontend.
+- 🔭 I’m a software Engineer focusing on the frontend.
 - 🌱 I’m passionate about full stack web development, and educational websites and applications!
 - 💬 Ask me me anything, DM's open!